 DAY 4 – TRAVEL TO FOODIE HEAVEN, SANTA MARTA

-Bidding farewell to colourful Cartagena, we hopped on a minibus to Santa Marta.
+Bidding farewell to colourful Cartagena, we hopped on a private minibus to Santa Marta (organsised by the hostel).
 My advice would be to use public buses over private transfer (if you can share a cab to the bus station).
-We a booked a transfer with our hostel and took an private minibus, supposedly more comfortable and door to door but it was cramped, stopped frequently and dropped us at the bus office instead of our hostel as agreed.
+We opted for the private option out of ease (and not much more expensive) – supposedly more comfortable and door to door but it was cramped, stopped frequently and dropped us at the bus office instead of our hostel as agreed.
 We stayed at the ex Cartel-owned mansion, Drop Bear Hostel – a bit out of town but great communal areas, helpful front desk and on site motorbike rental.
 It’s worth staying here for the pool alone…

 Santa Marta gets a bad write up in Lonely Planet but we really enjoyed it.
 It’s the gastronomic capital of the Caribbean coast with a plethora of great restaurants, try Lulo (below) for a superb dinner of inventive arepas piled high with steak, prawns and avocado.
 We loved Ouzo for pizzas and invention meat dishes and brunch / lunch at Carambolo for healthy food like baked eggs and jam jars of smoothies.